DoSomething/ds-homestead/readme.md

 Edit your **Homestead.yaml** file to configure the *folders* and *sites* to map your projects to the virtual machine.

-Within the *yaml* file, edit the `USER_NAME_HERE` strings to your machine's user name.
+Within the **Homestead.yaml** file, edit the `USER_NAME_HERE` strings to your machine's user name.
 Run `whoami` in terminal if you're having an identity crisis, to let terminal tell you who you are.

 Next, edit the `LARAVEL_PROJECT_NAME_HERE` strings to the desired name for your project, and add any other projects to the *sites* section.

 ### Configure local hosts file

-You will also need to add the custom URLs you declared in the *sites* section to the `hosts` file on your local machine as well, which file can be found at `/etc/hosts`.
+You will also need to add the custom URLs you declared in the *sites* section to the **hosts** file on your local machine as well, which file can be found at `/etc/hosts`.
 Edit the file and add your project:

     127.0.0.1  project_name.dev